Home » Blog » Developing Music Literacy » Music Literacy Activities » Music Project – How to Make an Ocean Drum

 • Rhythmic Sounds.
 Tap your fingers gently on one side of your instrument.
 This is a perfect way to create rhythmic ostinato patterns.

-Have fun with your ocean drums.
-Experiment and practice different ways to play the instrument.
-When you vary the angle of the tilt and the speed, this will change the sound.
-Guide students to use critical thinking skills to evaluate and refine their sounds.
+Enjoy experimenting and practicing with your ocean drums, trying out various ways to play the instrument.
+Altering the angle of tilt and speed of movements can change the sound, so encourage your students to explore and discover different variations.
+Guide them to use critical thinking skills to evaluate and refine their sounds for an even better performance.

-Ocean drums are easy to play but students DO need a little practice playing the instrument to create the three basic types of sounds.
+While ocean drums are easy to play, students will need some practice to master playing the three basic types of sounds.

-Then use your new ocean drums to create an accompaniment for a simple song.
-They work well with songs about the sea such as Sea Shell, Kodály Song with Orff Accompaniment.
+Once they are comfortable with the instrument, encourage students to use their new ocean drums to accompany a simple song.
+They are perfect for songs about the sea such as Sea Shell, Kodály Song with Orff Accompaniment.

 Conclusion